-The video can be posted to social media (Facebook, Twitter, Instagram, Snapchat).
+The video can be posted to the application and social media (Facebook, Twitter, Instagram, Snapchat).

-Teens can contribute positive and educational content to influence the health of others By creating and sharing videos teens and can c.
-My hypothesis is, if children, adolescents and families are able to observe others is a similar environment performing activities this will increase activity level.
+Teens can contribute positive and educational content to influence the health of others by creating and sharing exercise videos.
+The hypothesis is, if children, adolescents and families are able to observe others in a similar environment and performing healthy activities this will increase activity level of individuals in their social network.

+Nutrition:

-Nutrition – Adolescents and Parents can share recipes
+Adolescents and Parents can create and share recipes

 Recipes will be categorized